shaneiadt/shaneiadt.github.io/_posts/2019-07-29-Webpack-4-Beginners.md

 ---
-title: Webpack 4 Beginners
+title: "Webpack 4 Beginners"
 date: 2019-07-29 18:56:02
+categories:
+  - Blog
-tags: ['Webpack','Bundling']
+tags:
+  - Webpack
 ---

 In this article we will run over the basic setup for [Webpack 4](https://webpack.js.org/).
 Why Webpack & not some other bundler like [Parcel](https://parceljs.org/) or [RollUp](https://rollupjs.org/guide/en/)?
 I know Webpack so I figured that would be a good start, lets keep it simple shall we!